Brothers Grimm Article

 Except… it didn’t happen like that.

-They stayed mostly at home, and the fairy tales came mostly from people in their extended social circle or from old books.
+They stayed mostly at home, and the fairy tales mainly came from people in their extended social circle or from old books.

-The people who supplied them with stories did come from different social circles though.
-Some families and individuals supplied a great many stories.
-For example one woman (Dortchen Wild) was the source of forty tales, and the Haxthausen family supplied sixty tales altogether.
+The people who supplied them with stories did come from different social circles, though.
+Some families and individuals provided a great many stories.
+For example, one woman (Dortchen Wild) was the source of forty tales, and the Haxthausen family supplied sixty tales.

 4. Wilhelm Grimm found love through fairy tales

 A beautiful lady who tells you an amazing story.
-It made the heart of Wilhelm Grimm beat faster and stronger.
-And while he tried to write down the outline of the fairy tale she told, his mind was going other places…
+This made Wilhelm Grimm’s heart beat faster and stronger.
+While he tried to write down the outline of the fairy tale she told, his mind wandered.

-Luckily for him, this beautiful girl that he had known for so long, liked him too.
-And so in 1825 he happily married Dortchen Wild, storytelling girl from a storytelling family.
+Luckily, this beautiful girl he had known for so long liked him, too.
+In 1825, he happily married Dortchen Wild, a storytelling girl from a storytelling family.

 Isn’t real life sometimes like a fairy tale? 😍